-In the next blog in the series will talk about the phases of production, including third-party stability and challenge testing, quality control and the need for benchmarks to ensure your product is packaged and labeled eactly as you wish.
-In the third in the series, we’ll talk about distribution and logistics options to successfully bring your product to market.
+In the next blog in the series will talk about the phases of production, including third-party stability and challenge testing, quality control and the need for benchmarks to ensure your product is packaged and labeled exactly as you wish.
+In the third of the series, we’ll talk about distribution and logistics options to successfully bring your product to market.

 We hope this helps demystify the process of working with a private label or contract manufacturing house.
 If not, please feel free to leave questions in the comments below!